Skip to Main Content

 However, it is important to be aware of copyright considerations from an early stage in your research, as you go about selecting material for inclusion in your thesis, otherwise this may be problematic.
 It is permissible to use a certain amount of copyrighted material in your thesis for criticism and review (see below), and for illustration.
 However, it is important that an excessive amount is not used from any one work, as well as material that is not strictly necessary.

-Using material from archives
+Using material from museums and archives

 Am I entitled to use copyrighted material?